-Juli iniary of Actuarial Assumptions (Continueu) Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
+Summary of Actuarial Assumptions (Continued) Final average salary For present value of future benefit purposes, final average salary was calculated in accordance with pay increase assumptions, but was not permitted to fall below the final average salary reported in the data.
+Unknown data for certain members To prepare this report, GRS has used and relied on participant data supplied by the Fund.
 Although GRS has reviewed the data in accordance with Actuarial Standards of Practice No. 23, GRS has not verified or audited any of the data or information provided.
-In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members, were applied: Data for active members: There were 105 members reported with a salary less than or equal to \$100.
-We used prior year salary (91 members), if available; otherwise high five salary with a 10% load to account for salary increases (14 members).
+In cases where submitted data was missing or incomplete, the following assumptions, based on average results for applicable members, were applied: Data for active members: There were 88 members reported with a salary less than or equal to \$100 (after annualization).
+We used prior year salary (37 members), if available; otherwise high five salary with a 10% load to account for salary increases (47 members).
 If neither prior year salary or high five salary was available, we assumed a value of \$43,000.
-There were 7 members reported without a date of birth; we assumed the members were hired at age 30.
-There were also 60 members reported without a gender; male was assumed.
+There were three members reported without a date of birth; we assumed the members were hired at age 30.
+There were 114 members reported without a gender; male was assumed.
 Data for terminated members: We calculated benefits for these members using the reported Average Salary and credited service.
 There were no members reported without Average Salary.
-If credited service was not reported (33 members), we used elapsed time from hire date to termination date (19 members), otherwise we assumed nine years of service.
-If termination date was not reported (14 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
+If credited service was not reported (37 members), we used elapsed time from hire date to termination date (19 members), otherwise we assumed nine years of service.
+If termination date was not reported (21 members), we assumed the termination date was equal to the hire date plus credited service, otherwise the valuation date.
 If the reported termination date occurs prior to the reported hire date, the two dates were swapped.
 There were no members reported without a date of birth.
-There were 7 members reported without a gender; male was assumed.
-Data for retired members: There was 1 member reported without a gender; male was assumed.
+There were nine members reported without a gender; male was assumed.
+Data for retired members: There were three members reported without a gender; male was assumed.
 There were no members reported without a date of birth or benefit.
 Because PERA reclassifies disabled members as retirees once the member reaches Normal Retirement Age, we compare the members that PERA reports as retirees to our disabled group from the last valuation.
 If a member was disabled in the prior valuation, we reclassify that member as a disabled retiree in this year's valuation.
-We reclassified 79 retirees as disabled retirees in this valuation.
-Changes in actuarial The inflation assumption was changed from 2.50% to 2.25%. assumptions since the prior valuation The payroll growth assumption was changed from 3.25% to 3.00%.
-The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 Public Safety Mortality table.
-The mortality improvement scale was changed from MP-2019 to MP-2020.
+We reclassified 92 retirees as disabled retirees in this valuation.

+The mortality improvement scale was changed from MP-2020 to MP-2021.